adityakkpk/React-v19-BasicToAdv/Readme.md

 ## Day 3: What to Learn Before React

-* Prerequisite to lern React.
+* Prerequisite to learn React.
 * Tips to learn React.

 ## Day 4: React Project Structure and Naming Conventions